mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

     $> cd <directory to kernel source code>
     $> make ARCH=arm multi_v7_defconfig fragment*.config

-If there are multiple fragments, apply them manually one by one:
+If there are multiple fragments, apply them manually one by one (We will not be using this):

     $> scripts/kconfig/merge_config.sh -m -r .config ../fragment-01-xxxx.config
     $> scripts/kconfig/merge_config.sh -m -r .config ../fragment-02-xxxx.config
     ...
     $> yes '' | make oldconfig

-or, via a `for` loop:
+or, via a `for` loop (Run this version for our demo code):

     $> for f in `ls -1 ../fragment*.config`; do scripts/kconfig/merge_config.sh -m -r .config $f; done
     $> yes '' | make ARCH=arm oldconfig